lipnotic/sikuli-type_alt/README.md

 So instead of using type() (which returns a java.lang.IllegalArgumentException ( java.lang.IllegalArgumentException: Key: Not supported character), you shold use type_alt() function.
 **Observation**: You should use **paste()** function always as possible for accented chars text entries.
 Only prefer **type_alt()** when typing is extremely required by interface being automated. 👊🏻😉

+**HOW IT WORKS?**

+Due to ASCII incompatibility between JAVA and Python present in Sikuli, some characters are not inserted or simply return java error (mentioned above).
+One possible way to do this character entry, regardless of the language or keyboard layout, is through an old ALT keystroke technique that is used in this code.

 **USAGE**

  1. Place type_alt.sikuli on the same others sikuli´s projects directory.